Your branding matters. It’s so important to get it right and to create an excellent first impression for your potential customers.

 Before you can decide on design styles or anything else, you need to know your audience.
 Obviously, your designer will create something very different for children than they would for an audience of retirees.

 If you haven’t already done so, ensure your buyer personas are fully complete and that you can clearly explain who you are targeting.

 Next, define the project.

 Do you just need a logo or is this a full design project, including your website, business cards, logo, and full marketing materials?

 This will affect the type of designer you need and the experience they need to have.
 You may also find that you need more than one designer to meet the brief with a larger project.

 You may be able to negotiate with your chosen designer, but it’s important to know what you can realistically afford.

 Look at your timeline.
-When do you need everything finished by?
+When do you need everything completed?
 Are there delivery stages along the way that you want to meet?